peradnya/balinese-date-js-lib/README.md

 ### Testing & Checking

-Testing and checking of BalineseDate Library could be done by using following command:
+Testing and checking of BalineseDate Library can be done by run the following command:

 ```sh
 [project root]$ npm run test
 ```

-To build test result, developer should using following command:
+To build test result, you should enter the following command:

 ```sh
 [project root]$ npm run report